DreymaR/BigBagKbdTrixXKB/README.md

 * Find out how to change the rules component properly to allow compiling and eventually merging to the main repo?
 * Migrate from `~/.bashrc` to `~/.xprofile`?
 The latter is more appropriate, but which setups source it and which ones don't?
 * Could use an <XTND> key code alias defined in keycodes/evdev (alias <XTND> = <CAPS>), instead of the <CAPS> code?
-* Test this method for using a local dir:
+* Test this method for using a local dir, by Bjørnar "zkf" Hansen:
 	- Copy the `xkb-data_mod/xkb` dir to, say, `/usr/local/bigbag/xkb` and `setenv MYXKB <dir>` (setenv not necessary, just for here)
 	- `setxkbmap <parameters> -print | xkbcomp -I -I$MYXKB -I/usr/share/X11/xkb - $DISPLAY`
 	- See https://github.com/DreymaR/BigBagKbdTrixXKB/issues/14
+	- More useful info in this comment: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/14#issuecomment-767590722
+	- "-I/usr/local/share/X11/xkb can be written more succinctly as -I. if you first cd into this directory."
 * For an EsAlt variant as in EPKL:
 ```
     key <AE04> { [             4,        dollar,       dead_currency,            EuroSign ] }; // 4